d4n3sh/thedaneshproject/content/posts/2008-06-03-how-to-send-a-process-to-the-background.md

 done<br />
 #End``

-Now let&#8217;s see how it&#8217;s done.
+Now let's see how it's done.

 `[user@abubu root]$./test.sh &`
 This starts test.sh and sends it to the background.
 You will be back at shell but should see the &#8220;Test&#8221; message every 5 seconds.

 `[user@abubu root]$jobs<br />
 [1]+  Running                 ./test.sh &`
 The jobs command will print all the background processes.
-Each process is represented by a number to it&#8217;s left.
+Each process is represented by a number to it's left.
 For example, tesh.sh is represented by 1.

 `[user@abubu root]$fg 1`
 The fg command will send the test.sh process to the foreground and return control to the shell.